 DUI Impairment by Alcohol is the Most Common DUI Charge

-We are your DUI Lawyers and we know Alabama DUI Laws.
+Hal Walker is Auburn DUI Attorney and he knows Alabama DUI Laws.
 Drivers around Alabama are charged with DUI daily and its fairly routine until it happens to you.
 The most common type of DUI in Alabama is due to alcohol consumption.
 85% of all DUI arrests in Alabama are from consuming too much alcohol to drive safely.
 For this type of offense, breath alcohol or blood alcohol testing may not be necessary to convict if you show visible signs of impairment.
 As a trained Auburn DUI Attorney, Hal Walker has the experience to assist you with your DUI.

 Police use Roadside Tests as Evidence to Arrest You for DUI in Alabama